II 28 WHO IS THIS?

 (This condition is also mentioned in Nostradamus Quatrain II 12 in the Article AU SUJET DE L’HOMME NICE and ADDENDUM AU SUJET DE L’HOMME NICE: Thursday’s Child)

 Diana was an ancient goddess common to all the Latin tribes.
 Her Vedic version is Dyaus and in the Latin deus and in Indoeuropean dieu.
-The OF version is Délie.
-She represented hunting in the wild woods or simply the daytime (L. dies) or an open sky.
-It was Cicero and Varro who made the leap from ‘dies’, daylight, to the Moon when it shines.
+The OF local version is Délie.
+She represented hunting in the wild woods or simply the daytime (L. dies) under an open sky.
+It was Cicero and Varro who made the leap from ‘dies’ to the Moon when it shines.
 Diana the Huntress somehow became the Moon goddess presumably hunting wild boar by moonlight at midnight!

 Some may assume that this ‘jour & repos’ is the Thursday holiday mentioned in the Nostradamus Quatrain I 50.